metova/metova-rails/README.md

 end
 ```

-## CarrierWave Setup through ENV
+## CarrierWave AWS Setup through ENV

 When required, metova-rails will setup CarrierWave based on your ENV.
 To enable this configuration, add "metova/carrierwave"
-to the `require` array in the Gemfile:
+to the `require` array in your Gemfile:

 `gem 'metova', require: ['metova/carrierwave']`